macs3-project/MACS/docs/callvar.md

 such as ChIP-Seq, were thought to be unsuitable for *de novo* variation predictions because their genome-wide sequencing coverage is not as uniform as Whole Genome Sequencing (WGS).
-However, if we aim at discover the variations and allele usage at the targeted genomic regions, the coverage should be much higher and sufficient.
-We therefore proposed a noval method to call the variants directly at the called peaks by MACS3.
+However, if we aim at discovering the variations and allele usage at the targeted genomic regions, the coverage should be much higher and sufficient.
+We therefore proposed a novel method to call the variants directly at the called peaks by MACS3.

 At each peak region, we extracted the reads and assembled the DNA